 Opening its doors on October 4, 1876, Texas A&M University’s College Station campus was the first institution of higher education in Texas.
-A&M is home to 16 colleges and schools conferring undergraduate degrees in over 125 academic programs.
+A&M is home to 17 colleges and schools conferring undergraduate degrees in over 133 undergraduate degree programs.
 This public land-, sea-, and space-grant university has financial backing from the National Institutes of Health, NASA, and the National Science Foundation.
 Texas A&M also features the largest student body in the nation, and they, in turn, host the largest one-day, student-run community service project in the country called The Big Event.
 For sports fans, Texas A&M fields 20 varsity sports teams and all Aggie fans participate in a tradition known as “The 12th Man.”

 Key Admissions Stats